JasonTurley/password-cracker/README.md

 Cracked passwords are printed to the terminal as well to an output file labeled *results*.

 ## What I Learned
-+ How to execute a dictionary attack
++ How to execute a basic dictionary attack
++ Opening and closing files in Python
 + Practice writing documentation

 ### Coming soon...
-+ Hash passwords before storing them
++ Support for hashing passwords
-+ Allow users to register themselves in a textfile database
++ A test suite